 11. Who Do You Think You Are?

 This American version of the British show of the same name accompanies a celebrity on a journey to archives and ancestral hometowns.
 The show first aired on NBC in 2010 before switching to TLC, and returned to NBC for season 11 in July 2022.
-Stream seasons 4 through 10 on TLC’s site with a cable subscription, or the newest season (which NBC calls “season 4”) on NBC’s website or Peacock.
+Stream seasons 5 through 10 on TLC’s site with a cable subscription, or the newest season (which NBC calls “season 4”) on NBC’s website or Peacock.